Updated: April 4, 2019

 The Basics of Fundamental Analysis

-These are the primary factors to consider when conducting fundamental analysis:
+These are some factors to consider when conducting fundamental analysis:

 - What is the company’s revenue?